prjemian/dht_duino/assembly.md

 DS3231 `SCL` | `SCL` | blue
 DS3231 `VCC` | `3.3v` or `5v` | red
 DS3231 `GND` | `GND` | black

+The internal time base in the RTC is set as the Arduino starts if needed to the date/time the Arduino code was compiled.
+Once set, and protected by battery when unpowered, this can be expected to be correct for ~10 years.
+The Arduino will report (via output to the serial port) if any other errors are detector with the RTC.

+The RTC has an on-board temperature sensor with 0.25 C precision.
+This updates about every 10s.

 ## Breadboard